fenriskiba/fenriskiba.github.io/software/projects/school-projects.md

 **Course:** Algorithms
 **Git Repo:** [fenriskiba/RSA_Encryption-AlgorithmsProject](https://github.com/fenriskiba/RSA_Encryption-AlgorithmsProject)

 **Description:** A simple [RSA Encryption/Decryption](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) app I wrote for my algorithms class.
 It was an interesting look into the mathematics of computer encryption.
-While it isn't directly applicable, I feel it helped me understand the kind of logic used in some of my more recent work understanding the intricacies of OAuth 2.0 and JWT Authorization.
+While it isn't directly applicable, I feel it helped me understand the kind of logic used when dealing with different types of security implementations and uses of encryption and decryption tools.

 ## C++ JSON Parser
 **Course:** Object-Oriented Programming